-Ajax have announced on their official website that the club's supervisory board has agreed to step down as soon as suitable replacements are found.
+Ajax have announced on their official website that the club's supervisory board has agreed to step down as soon as the Amsterdam giants have found suitable replacements.

-The supervisory board was expected to be disbanded during a shareholders meeting on Friday, but they have now thrown in the towels themselves, with Friday's assembly consequently cancelled.
+The supervisory board was expected to be disbanded during a shareholders meeting on Friday, but they have now thrown in the towels themselves.
+Friday's assembly has consequently been cancelled.